Islamic State says California mass killers were their followers

 FBI officials leading the investigation say the couple appeared to have been inspired by foreign militant groups, but that there was no sign they had worked with any of them or that Islamic State even knew who they were.

-Estranged relatives of Malik say she and her father seemed to have abandoned the family's moderate Islam and became more radicalized during time they spent in Saudi Arabia.
+Estranged relatives of Malik say she and her father seemed to have abandoned the family's moderate Islam and became more radicalised during time they spent in Saudi Arabia.

 If the Dec.
 2 mass shooting proves to have been the work of people inspired by Islamist militants, it would mark the deadliest such attack in the United States since Sept.
 11, 2001.

-While U.S. President Barack Obama's team said it has not yet found evidence that the couple was part of an organized group or broader terrorist cell, "several pieces" of information "point to the perpetrators being radicalized to violence."
+While U.S. President Barack Obama's team said it has not yet found evidence that the couple was part of an organised group or broader terrorist cell, "several pieces" of information "point to the perpetrators being radicalised to violence."

 If that turned out to be the case, Obama said in a radio address on Saturday, "it would underscore a threat we've been focused on for years, the danger of people succumbing to violent extremist ideologies."